Home » Indian Polity » Finance Commission of India

 Qualification of Finance Commission Members

 The Parliament has been empowered by the Indian Constitution in order to determine the qualification and manner required through which the member of the Finance Commission is selected.
-The Chairman should be a person with a good experience in the field of public affairs and the other four members needs to be from the following:
+The Chairman should be a person with good experience in the field of public affairs and the other four members need to be from the following:

 • High Court Judge or qualified to be the HC Judge